theotheu/ebig-provisioning/ansible/README.md

 - `chmod 0700 /root/.ssh`
 - `chmod 0600 /root/.ssh/authorized_keys`

-Make sure root use has access.
+Make sure root user has access.
 You probably need to change the file `/etc/ssh/sshd_config` and set `PermitRootLogin` to `yes`.

 ## Configure
 - Copy file ```group_vars/all.local``` to ```group_vars/all``` and modify the variables.